chyny/hello-world/readme.txt

 Hello!, everybody!
 Welcome to this world!
 This world is opened to everybody.
 Keep on running for learning.
+Keep running!
+Keep on running on GIT.